 (C) The homecare worker's appeal rights, including the right to union representation, and where to file the appeal.

 (D) For terminations based on substantiated protective services allegations, the notice may only contain the limited information allowed by law.
 In accordance with ORS 124.075, 124.085, 124.090, and OAR 411-020-0030, complainants, witnesses, the name of the alleged victim, and protected health information may not be disclosed.

 (b) INFORMAL CONFERENCE.
-At the first level of appeal, an informal conference (described in OAR 461-025-0325) if requested by the homecare worker, shall be scheduled with the homecare worker and any union representative.
-The Department/AAA program manager, or designee, shall meet with the homecare worker, review the facts, and explain why the agency decision was made.
+At the first level of appeal, an informal conference (described in OAR 461-025-0325) if requested by the homecare worker, is scheduled with the homecare worker and any union representative.
+The Department/AAA program manager, or designee, meets with the homecare worker, reviews the facts, and explains why the decision was made.
 The informal conference may be held by telephone.